atafs/spike/README.md

 # spike
-spike of multiple projects and languages
+spike in stuff useful in my work